+In the quest of raising capital for business, small businesses often face hurdles and disappointments.
 The business landscape is littered with small business owners who’ve stumbled in their search for capital.
-Many requests are denied and those who are able to secure more traditional forms of funding, frequently have unacceptable strings attached.
+Many requests are denied and those who can secure more traditional forms of funding, frequently have unacceptable strings attached.
 Some financial deals come back to bite the business owner in the form of substantial debt, insufficient revenue share or worse.

-Raising capital is difficult and time consuming, and most small businesses fail because they run out of cash.
-Getting additional capital in smaller chunks will get you the cash your business needs without risking a loss of equity or ownership.
+Raising business capital is difficult and time-consuming, and most small businesses fail because they run out of cash.
+Getting additional capital in smaller chunks through a factoring fund will get you the cash your business needs without risking a loss of equity or ownership.

 Invoice discounting may be the answer to many business cash flow issues.
-Gaining in popularity, invoice factoring (also known as Accounts Receivable Financing) is the practice of selling your accounts receivable (invoices) at a discount to a specialized financial services company like Charter Capital.
-You get the money from Charter Capital and we help you collect on the invoices.
+Gaining in popularity, invoice factoring (also known as Accounts Receivable Financing) is the practice of selling your accounts receivable (invoices) at a discount to a specialized invoice factoring company like Charter Capital.
+You get the money from Charter Capital and we help you collect on the factored invoices.

 The reason many businesses make this move is to ensure the continuous flow of cash to the business without sacrificing equity or incurring debt.
-Essentially, businesses that use factoring focus on having most of the money now rather than all of it later.
-It can take time to collect on an invoice, so when a company finances its accounts receivable, they are getting their money faster and without the hassle of the collection process.
+Essentially, businesses that use factoring services focus on having most of the money now rather than all of it later.
+It can take time to collect on an invoice, so when a company finances its accounts receivable through invoice financing, they are getting their money faster and without the hassle of the collection process.

-The lesson here is: Working capital in-hand today is better than dashed dreams tomorrow.
+The lesson here is: Access to cash today through raising capital tactics like invoice financing is better than dashed dreams tomorrow.